×

 Get Quote

 "Even though it's a Muslim country, Balikpapan and Jakarta are filled with various nationalities.
 This is basically because employees of foreign companies live here.
 And, because many people from Asian countries like Japan, Malaysia, Singapore and Hong Kong take their annual holidays here.
 Accepting differences?
-If it means culture, no but they are strong to letting other culture/countries know that being a Muslim means being one," remarked another expat in Jakarta, Indonesia.
+If it means culture, no but they are strong to letting other culture/countries know that being a Muslim means being one," remarked another expat who made the move to Jakarta, Indonesia.

 Please login to continue reading this article.